Achieve Better Teacher Professional Development With These 5 Strategies

 - Ongoing instruction for a significant duration of time.
 Continual professional development gives teachers time to learn and implement new strategies.
 According to the report, studies have concluded that teachers may need as many as 50 hours of instruction, practice, and coaching before a new teaching strategy is mastered and implemented in class.

 - Support for teachers during the implementation stage.
-According to “Student Achievement Through Staff Development,” teachers take an average of 20 separate instances of practice to master a new skill, and this number may increase if the skill is exceptionally complex.
+According to “Student Achievement Through Staff Development,” teachers take an average of 20 separate instances of practice to master a new skill, which may increase if the skill is exceptionally complex.
 Providing support addresses the challenges associated with changing a classroom practice.

 - Active learning opportunities for teachers.
 These activities can include readings, role-play, open-ended discussions, live modeling, and classroom visits.
 While many forms of active learning help teachers decipher concepts, theories, and research-based practices in teaching, modeling the new practice has been shown to help teachers understand and apply a concept and remain open to adopting it.

 5 Strategies For Better Teacher Professional Development

 School districts can improve the effectiveness of their professional development for teachers by following these basic guidelines: